detronetdip/python-cli-todo-program/README.md

 # python-cli-todo-program
 A PYTHON CLI PROGRAM TO MANAGE TO-DO.

-A simple python program to manage todo list
+A simple python program to manage todo list.

 To use this first clone this repository.

 To clone this repository first go to terminal then go to the directory where you want to clone and  type